st-matskevich/local-wake/README.md

 Optional arguments:
 - `--method` (default: `embedding`) - Feature extraction method, `embedding` or `mfcc`.
 - `--buffer-size` (default: 2.0) - Audio buffer size in seconds.
-- `--slide-size` (default: 0.5) - Step size in seconds for the sliding window.
+- `--slide-size` (default: 0.25) - Step size in seconds for the sliding window.
+- `--debug` - Enable capture debug logs

+All logs are printed to stderr, while detection events are printed in JSON format to stdout to simplify parsing:
+`{"timestamp": 1754947173771, "wakeword": "sample-01.wav", "distance": 0.00943875619501332}`

+Notes:
+- Buffer size should be similar to or slightly larger than your reference recording length
+- Slide size can be set to a lower value for better precision at the cost of higher CPU usage

 ## Implementation
 Existing solutions for wake word detection can generally be divided into two categories: